 Artist Statement: Quilting

 I am at a critical juncture in my art practice.
 For many years I have built a career on painting, exploring a variety of abstract and realist techniques.
-Having come to a place in painting where the medium no longer challenges me, I have shifted my focus to fiber art, quilting in particular.
+Having come to a place in painting where the medium no longer surprises me, I have shifted my focus to fiber art, quilting in particular.
 I now dedicate my full-time studio practice to exploring quilting as an art form.